NicolaSoeker/PowerPointSlideCutter/README.md

-📌 Steps to Paste and Run the VBA Code in PowerPoint
+📌 Steps to Paste and Run the VBA Code in PowerPoint (for VBA Newbies)

 1️⃣ Open PowerPoint and load your presentation.
 2️⃣ Open the VBA Editor: